koenrane/KR-new-site/content/open-category-classification.md

 ## Black Box

-- Random image sampling wouldn't be very informative (beyond answering "is this class extending indefinitely along arbitrary dimensions?").
+- Random image sampling wouldn't be informative (beyond answering "is this class extending indefinitely along arbitrary dimensions?").
 - [Yu et al.'s results](https://arxiv.org/abs/1705.08722) weakly suggest that adversarial approaches can approximate the hypersurface of the class boundaries.
 - [Bayesian optimization](https://en.wikipedia.org/wiki/Bayesian_optimization) could deduce the hypersurface of the class boundaries, giving a reasonable estimate of volume.
 - The continuous latent space of a [variational autoencoder](https://arxiv.org/abs/1312.6114) could afford new approximation approaches for $\hat{V}$ (more on this later).